surajchoubey/gsoc21/_posts/2021-07-12-simple-mc-integration.md

 ### Usage

-Here is a miniature code of you can use the `simple_mc_integration.hpp` functions.
+Here is a miniature code to show the use the `simple_mc_integration.hpp` functions.
 There are two of them.

 Some prerequisite information:
 * `NT` is defined for `double` everywhere in the below examples.
 * Assume that we have already created our functions for integration.
-They look like this and they are supposed to be integrated around the polytopes or the integration limits we can define.
+They look like this below and they are supposed to be integrated around the convex bodies i.e. polytopes or the integration limits we can define.

 ```ruby